Contents

 - Removes the operation complexity

-- Supports scheduler (schedule your projects for output.)
+- Supports scheduler (schedule your destination for output)

 - Extends control to an on-premise router

-The following list describes the TVU MediaHub user interfaces’ operations in the Source and Project panels:
+The following list describes the TVU MediaHub user interfaces’ operations in the Source and Destination panels:

 (B) Source: Added source block.

-(C) Display sources: Show sources by Active First, Last Edited, Last Created, Alphanumeric, and Source Type.
+(C) Display sources: Organize source inputs based on status; by Active First, Last Edited, Last Created, and Alphanumeric.

-(D) Filter Source feature: The Filter feature filters your source search results by Tag or Input type.
+(D) Filter Source feature: The Source panel Filter feature displays your source search results by Tag or Input type or Created by me.

 (E) Search by Name or PID: Enter a source Name or PID in the Search field to find a specific source.

-(H) TVU Agent: Click the TVU Agent icon to enable SDI Input/Output functionality or to deploy MediaHub on your infrastructure.
-This icon opens the Management window to download and install the TVU Agent software.
+(H) Box Pool icon: Click the Box pool icon to open TVU Home and enable SDI Input/Output functionality or to deploy MediaHub on your own resources.
+This icon opens the Management window to download and install the TVU Agent software and manage Agent devices.

-(I) Default Resource Configuration icon: This icon allows users to enable:
+(I) Default Resource Configuration icon: This icon allows users to choose TVU Resources or a TVU Agent as your default resource configuration.

 Getting Started – Adding Sources